deciduously/music/post.md

 By the end of this post our program will:

-1. Run fully cross-platform without extra effort or code changes, not just specifically-configured Linux.
 1. Support a full range of keys of different types.
 1. Use the whole [keyboard](https://en.wikipedia.org/wiki/Musical_keyboard).
 1. Produce any arbitrary tone we ask for.
+1. Play back sequences recorded in a rudimentary [notation format](https://en.wikipedia.org/wiki/Musical_notation).
 1. Encourage further extension with lots of Rust-y goodness.
+1. Run fully cross-platform without extra effort or code changes, not just specifically-configured Linux.

 However, at the end of the day, it's just the thing in the cover image.